 Alternatives To Cough Drops

 Sometimes, before trying cough drops, certain alternatives might help provide comfort.
-It is better to choose natural remedies over medications to treat cough and sore throat (18).
+It is better to choose natural remedies over medications to treat sore throat and cough in pregnancy (18).

 When To Call A Doctor?